Toddlers are impulsive and have a hard time stopping themselves from doing things that:

 Tips for talking to your kids about vaping

 Keep the following in mind.

-Take time to cool off.
+- Take time to cool off.
 Engaging in an angry and emotion filled discussion that is a result of a recent discovery or suspicion of your child's use, is counter productive.
 Step away and collect your thoughts.
 Avoid accusations, blame and name calling.
-Stick to the facts.
-For example:
+Stick to the

 Parenting can be challenging and there are no perfect ways to meet your child’s needs.
 Open communication with your children and the parents of their friends, if possible, can facilitate ongoing education and discussions as well as promoting a unified front.